Goldey–Beacom College: Campus

 The campus has an area of 24 acre, consisting of four apartment-style residence halls and one traditional-style residence hall, Fulmer Center (home to classrooms and administrative offices), athletic fields, and the Joseph West Jones Center (housing admissions, athletics, student engagement, residence life, career services, library, gymnasium, fitness center, dining hall, music room and the campus store).

 Academics

 The institution awards Bachelor of Science and Bachelor of Arts degrees.
 It also offers graduate degrees.

 Accreditation

 Goldey-Beacom is accredited by the Middle States Commission on Higher Education to award degrees through the doctoral level.
 Some of its programs are also accredited by the Association of Collegiate Business Schools and Programs (ACBSP).

 Athletics

 The Goldey–Beacom athletic teams are called the Lightning.
 The college is a member of the NCAA Division II ranks in all sports, primarily competing as a member of the Central Atlantic Collegiate Conference (CACC) since the 1999–2000 academic year.

-Goldey–Beacom competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field; while women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.
+Goldey–Beacom competes in 13 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, soccer and track & field; women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.